New Zealand Sea Cadet Corps: Unit

 A typical unit has between one and four officers filling various roles.
 The Cadet Unit Commander appoints all personnel in the unit to their positions.
 Each unit has an Adjutant, Training Officer, and Stores Officer.
 These positions are usually filled by a commissioned officer (officers can hold multiple positions if necessary).
 One or more of the positions may have assistants, the assistants are often junior officers or Senior NCOs.

 Each unit also has a cadet NCO holding the position of Ships Coxswain (COXN), this individual will almost always hold the rank of Warrant Officer (personnel occasionally are bestowed the position without the rank, however, this is a rare occurrence and only when the individual is close to meeting the promotional requirements).
 If the Training Ship is large enough, each division of cadets may be led by a Chief Petty Officer.
 The Ships Coxswain is normally responsible for supervising all the NCOs in their various tasks, as a result, the Coxswain can skip the normal chain of command, enabling them to liaise directly with the Unit Commander.

 Uniform and Insignia

 Insignia

 The uniform worn by SCC members is the same as that of the Royal New Zealand Navy, except that for all ranks, the lettering on the bottom of the rank insignia shoulder boards reads "CADET FORCES" rather than "NEW ZEALAND" to differentiate SCC personnel from RNZN personnel.
 Officer Ceremonial Dress Uniforms have a shoulder flash reading "NEW ZEALAND CADET FORCES" rather than "NEW ZEALAND" for the same reason.
 Cadets wear a cap ribbon on their caps with the wording 'T.S.
 (Name of Ship)', while officers and officer cadets wear the same cap insignia as RNZN officers.

-Unlike the Air Training Corps and the New Zealand Cadet Corps, Cadets of the SCC do not wear a brassard.
-Badges such as the marksman badge are still awarded however are only worn on their ceremonial uniforms (full blues).
+As of 2024 SCC Cadets now wear black brassards on their dress uniforms.